aurelilia/gamegirl/README.md

 by actual games; implementing complex but ultimately useless hardware details that aren't used by (almost any) games (like the OAM bug or MBC1 multicarts) is not a goal of this emulator, particularly considering the speed requirements needed to make it work in the browser.

+### Missing console features
+- Some MBC3 controllers have a built-in RTC for keeping track of time; gamegirl implements it, but in a very simple format incompatible with other emulators that has a high chance of not working with most games (it was tested with Pokemon Crystal and successfully kept time after turning the game off overnight - needs more testing).
+  It is the same format used by Gamelin.

 ## Build